 IFoA had modelled what is a reasonable rate at which to draw down your DC pension pot in order for it to provide an income which is sustained throughout your retirement, i.e. without running out of money later in retirement.

 IFoA’s recommendation is that people can sustainably withdraw 3½ per cent of their DC pension pot each year as a income from age 65 and not run out of money:

-I think, in a dashboard user’s mind, this is going to be the best way for them to think about what their DC pension(s) built up so far could mean in terms of an income from age 65.
+Just like Steve at MSE, I think this is going to be the best way for dashboard users to think about what their DC pension(s) built up so far could mean in terms of an income from age 65.

 Obviously, this ignores all future contributions and investment returns, and this would need to be made clear to dashboard users.